abhiwaghmare/Diabetes-Prediction-ML-project/README.md

 3)Hitesh Santani D12C 57

 # Problem Statement:
 The problem aims to predict if the person has Diabetes or not.The parameters used for predictions are Age,Blood pressure,Insuline level,Skin thickness,Number of pregnencies,Glucose.

 ## Dataset Used
 Dataset used is Diabetes.csv.
-I got this dataset from kaggle.
+We got this dataset from kaggle.

 ## Software Used
 Jupyter Notebook

 ## Libraries Used
 Numpy,Pandas,Scikit-learn,matplotlib,seaborn

 # Algorithms Implemented
 ## 1.Naive Baye's algorithm